-Kiwetinohk's short- to mid-term goal is to build power generation projects that capture renewable energy and to build an array of natural gas-fired power generation projects that include CCUS supporting these projects.
+In addition to Kiwetinohk's current development activities as listed above, Kiwetinohk is actively advancing a 10-year strategy to build a high quality and profitable energy transition business.
+The Company's 10-year strategy is to build power generation projects that capture renewable energy and to build an array of natural gas-fired power generation projects that include CCS supporting these projects.
 The Company aspires to produce sufficient natural gas to meet its own needs.
-While the Company intends to maintain expertise to enhance oil recovery with CO2 EOR, it is prepared to acquire suitable oil resources and (as a matter of preference not necessity) to work with other companies that hold and operate suitable assets if superior risked economics allow.
-Kiwetinohk expects, however, to also maintain its own back-up capability to sequester CO2 in brine aquifers.
+The Company intends to maintain enhanced oil recovery with CO2 ("EOR") expertise and is prepared to acquire suitable oil resources subject to achieving superior risked economics.
+It is also prepared to work with other companies that own and operate suitable assets.
+However, Kiwetinohk will also maintain, as a back-up option, the ability to sequester CO2 in saline aquifers.